Lee Elia: 1973–1981: Early roles

 Elia (pictured) coaching the Toledo Mud Hens in 1975.

 After spending three years out of professional baseball, when he had sold insurance, Elia was recruited to return as a player-coach for the Emeralds to support manager Jim Bunning.
 The Emeralds finished in last place in the West Division of the Pacific Coast League with a 64–79 record.
-The next season, the Phillies ended their association with Eugene, switching to the Toledo Mud Hens.
+The next season, the Phillies ended their association with the Emeralds, switching to the Toledo Mud Hens.
 Both Bunning and Elia were retained to lead the Mud Hens, who finished 70–74, third in the International League North Division.

-In 1975 at the age of 37, Elia was offered his first position as a manager, leading the Spartanburg Phillies of the Class A Western Carolinas League.
+In 1975, at the age of 37, Elia was offered his first position as a manager, leading the Spartanburg Phillies of the Class A Western Carolinas League (WCL).
 With the Phillies leading the league at the halfway mark, Elia was named as manager of the WCL's All-Star team, to play against the Carolina League's all-stars.
 The teams split the two-game series; the WCL won the first game 7–0, before losing the second, 2–1.
 Elia led the Phillies to a league-best 81–59 record, winning WCL Manager of the Year honors.
 The following season, the Phillies were not able to repeat, finishing with a 59–80 record, tied for last in the WCL.

 Elia was promoted to the manage the Double-A Reading Phillies in the Eastern League for the 1977 season.
 With a roster that included future 1980 World Series champions Kevin Saucier and Keith Moreland, he managed his team to a 63–75 finish, finishing in third place in the Can-Am Division.
 In 1978, Reading had a winning record of 79–57, finishing in second place.

 The Phillies named Elia manager of their Triple-A affiliate, the Oklahoma City 89ers, for the 1979 season.
 The 89ers finished with a 72–63 record, winning their first American Association West Division title.
-They played the Evansville Triplets, in the championship series, but lost in six games.
+They played the Evansville Triplets in the championship series but lost in six games.
 After the season, the Philadelphia Phillies fired manager Danny Ozark, replacing him with Dallas Green, who hired Elia as third-base coach.
 They finished the season as NL East champions with a 91–71 record, one game ahead of the Montreal Expos, en route to winning the 1980 World Series.

 In the strike-impacted 1981 season, the Phillies finished 59–48.
 In a split-season format, they won the NL East first half with a 34–21 record, granting them a playoff berth, but finished third in the second half with a record of 25–27.
 In the National League Division Series, they played the NL East second-half winners, the Montreal Expos, but lost in five games.